Caterpillar Inc.: Expansion in developing markets

 Caterpillar built its first Russian facility in the town of Tosno, located near St. Petersburg, Russia.
 It was completed in 16 months, occupied in November 1999, and began fabricating machine components in 2000.
 It had the first electrical substation built in the Leningrad Oblast since the Communist government was dissolved on December 26, 1991.
 The facility was built under harsh winter conditions, where the temperature was below -25 C. The facility construction was managed by the Lemminkäinen Group in Helsinki, Finland.

 In May 2022, production at the Tosno plant was stopped.
 In November 2023, an agreement was reached on the sale of Caterpillar assets to the Russian company PSK - New Solutions, founded by people from Sberbank.
 Experts believe that the resumption of Caterpillar production is unlikely and the plant will be repurposed.

 The $125 million Caterpillar Suzhou, People's Republic of China facility, manufactures medium-wheel loaders and motor graders, primarily for the Asian market.
 The first machine was scheduled for production in March 2009.
 URS Ausino, in San Francisco, California, manages facility construction.

 Caterpillar has manufactured in Brazil since 1960.
 In 2010 the company announced plans to further expand production of backhoe and small wheel loaders with a new factory.

 Caterpillar has been manufacturing machines, engines, and generator sets in India, as well.
 Caterpillar has three facilities in India, which are in Tamil Nadu (Thiruvallur and Hosur) and Maharastra (Aurangabad).

-In August 2025, Caterpillar expected up to $1.5B in tariff costs for 2025, while Deere has already cut profit forecasts as farm equipment sales slump and tariff pressures intensify.